brianloveswords/bjb.dev/src/pages/log/20220226-how-I-read-papers.md

 I read papers to explore ideas, not because it is required of me.
 There is no external expectation on me to produce work or novel research based on what I read.

-If your circumstance require you to read _specific papers_ that are making you miserable, I cannot help you.
+If your circumstances require you to read _specific papers_ that are making you miserable, I cannot help you.

 ## finding papers